-To increase in the NIH funding rankings, MCG needs more research faculty and more research space to house these faculty.
+To increase in the NIH funding rankings, MCG needs more research faculty and more research space to house the faculty.
 This new research building will be a catalyst.

-Research opportunities are vital to medical education
+Research opportunities are vital part of medical education

-- Critical to graduate and undergraduate medical education by offering residents, fellows, and students a rich and robust research experience. - Makes AU, MCG, and also Georgia, more attractive to residents and fellows, particularly in specialties beyond primary care. - Research helps physicians make more informed decisions about patient care. - Research is fundamental to modern health sciences education.
+- Critical to graduate and undergraduate medical education by offering residents, fellows, and students a rich and robust research experience. - Makes AU and MCG (Georgia) more attractive to residents and fellows, particularly in specialties beyond primary care. - Research helps physicians make more informed decisions about patient care. - Research is a fundamental to modern health sciences education.